On the Coexistence of Stability and Incentive Compatibility in Fractional Matchings: Results on Instances with Unique Stable Matchings

-\textbf{Time Complexity of Algorithm 2}: A cycle or a path in an envy-graph can always be found in polynomial-time.
+A cycle or a path in an envy-graph can always be found in polynomial-time.
 Thus, computing a new matching can be done in polynomial-time.
 As each matching is defined to improve the utility of a previously unimproved agent, there can be at most $2n$ matchings.
-Further, the required $x_i$ values can be found by solving a linear program with the appropriate constraints.
-The number of variables are $k$, which is the number of matchings.
+Further, the required $x_i$ utilities can be found by solving a linear program with the appropriate constraints.
+The number of variables is $k$, which is the number of matchings.
 Thus, this linear program can be solved efficiently.
 Consequently, the algorithm detailed is a polynomial-time algorithm.
-It finds a stable fractional matching which is not integral whenever one exists. \begin{theorem} A stable matching instance $I$ has a unique stable fractional matching if and only if it is in CMFP. \end{theorem}
+It finds a stable fractional matching which is not integral whenever one exists.